We've all had it, images where our subject looks soft, and out of focus and we wonder where the heck it has all gone wrong!

 The solution?
 Take control of your focus on your camera and either toggle your focus point, or use focus recompose.
 (Tip: Toggling is best!)

-By the way, I've got a totally free beginners course that will help you take better pictures in under a week - and one of the lessons is on how to change your focus point!
+By the way, I've got a totally free beginners course exclusively for Live Snap Love subscribers that will help you take better pictures in under a week - and one of the lessons is on how to change your focus point!
 The whole course is so valuable, so you're definitely going to want to grab a spot.
-Just click on the image below to get started or find out more about the course right here.
+Just click on the image below to sign up to become a subscriber (it's free!) and you'll get your first video lesson within the hour.
+You can also find out more about the course right here.

 #2 - To Slow a Shutter Speed